 There are several ways that Re:View can be used at the University of Bath.

 The University of Bath offers an opt-in lecture capture policy which allows Unit Convenors to schedule recordings.
 The procedure for scheduling recordings this year will be confirmed nearer to the start of the academic year.
 Once the lecture has been recorded, it will be scheduled for general release one day after capture (although you can release it at a different time if you wish).

 Students can access recordings by following links from the Re:View block within Moodle courses, or access the recordings directly in Re:View.
-The Bath Baseline encourages the use of video and other multimedia in teaching.
-Lecture recordings can also be edited and enhanced with other media, such as quizzes, captions, web links and Xerte objects.
+Lecture recordings can be edited and enhanced with other media, such as quizzes, captions, web links and Xerte objects.
 Staff can view data about their recordings to give them insights about how they are being used by students.
-As noted in the Bath Baseline, Re:View can be used as a tool to increase accessibility by providing recordings for students with learning needs.
+Re:View can be used as a tool to increase accessibility by providing recordings for students with learning needs.

 Students are able to upload video files to Re:View.
 It is possible for a lecturer to set up an assignment folder to which students have access.
-This opens up the possibility of setting video assignments and allowing students to make presentations away from the traditional set-up of a teaching room on campus.
-Benefits for the lecturer include being able to re-watch and pause the presentation for moderation purposes, and bypassing the need to book rooms.
+This opens up the possibility of setting video assignments and allowing students to make presentations while away from the traditional set-up of a teaching room on campus.
+Benefits for the lecturer include being able to re-watch and pause the presentation for moderation purposes.

-How do I prepare students to use it effectively?
+How do I help students to use video content effectively?

 Students may need guidance from staff about using Re:View effectively; it may be the first time they have had recorded content made available in such a way during their education.
-It is important that students attend live lectures as the recordings are there to supplement them.
-It may be that their note-taking habits change – students may make fewer notes during the lecture and then add to them using the recording afterwards.
-In fact, it is unlikely that students will watch back whole lectures.
+It can be tempting to try to recreate the in-room lecture format online, but it is unlikely that students will watch back whole lectures.
 Where lecture capture is already in use, students instead prefer to use recordings to clarify key points and as revision aid around exam periods.
 In creating video resources, keep in mind some guiding principles: